istio-ecosystem/admiral/CONTRIBUTING.md

 ## Integration tests
 ### Single cluster
 Single cluster integration tests can be run locally using minikube.
+Read through run.sh and make sure the correct operating system and virtual machine are set if run into issues
 ```
+make gen-yaml
 cd $ADMIRAL_HOME/tests
-./master_run.sh
+./run.sh "1.16.8" "1.5.6" "../out"
 ```
 * Multi-cluster
 ```